BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    "
-    But then I tell them, "If you think a bill of rights is what sets us apart, you’re crazy."
+    "But then I tell them, "If you think a bill of rights is what sets us apart, you’re crazy."
 Every banana republic in the world has a bill of rights.
 Every president for life has a bill of rights.
 The bill of rights of the former evil empire, the Union of Soviet Socialist Republics, was much better than ours.
     I mean it literally.
 It was much better.
 We guarantee freedom of speech and of the press.
 Big deal.
 They guaranteed freedom of speech, of the press, of street demonstrations and protests, and anyone who is caught trying to suppress criticism of the government will be called to account.
-    Whoa, that is  wonderful stuff!
-    " - Former Supreme Court Justice Antonin Scalia
+    Whoa, that is  wonderful stuff!" - Former Supreme Court Justice Antonin Scalia
 </p>

 <p>